arthurhenrique/mbroject/vivafitsortphrase/README.md

 # Task

   - Create a Webservice that contains the phrases bellow;
-  - Consume this webservice, get a random phrase and return one vivafit phrase;
+  - Create an application that consumes this webservice, get a random phrase and return;

 # Phrases